Our 2018 Grant Highlights

 Our grant to Building One Community’s helped fund its Work Preparation and Placement Program which teaches skills for low-income immigrant clients to earn a living wage.
-In 2017, 579 clients participated in this program; 63% reported that new skills acquired at B1C helped them get a job, maintain their employment or get a better job.
+In the first six months of 2018, 389 immigrant clients participated in this program; 69% reported that new skills acquired at B1C helped them get a job, maintain their employment or get a better job.

 Every three years, The Community Fund conducts a thorough Needs Assessment to determine that our grants are funding the most critical local needs.
 In the fall of 2017, we revised our funding goals to reflect our recent Needs Assessment.
 All grants must correspond with the funding goals described below: